 MoDOT works to meet the initial contract completion date by preparing accurate plans and quantities, setting aggressive but reasonable completion dates and setting liquidated damages to reinforce completion dates without undue bid risks.
-In the first quarter of fiscal year 2024, 70% of all closed-out projects were completed by their planned completion dates.
+In the first two quarters of fiscal year 2024, 74% of all closed-out projects were completed by their planned completion dates.

 Weather, additional work or a MoDOT directive sometimes necessitates an authorized extension of the completion date without any financial assessment to the contractor.
-In the first quarter of fiscal year 2024, 97% of the closed-out projects were completed by the adjusted dates.
+In the first two quarters of fiscal year 2024, 97% of the closed-out projects were completed by the adjusted dates.

 There are times when a contractor misses the contract completion date, and the contractor is assessed damages.
-Of the road and bridge contracts completed in the first quarter of fiscal year 2024 that did not meet the original contract date, five were extended due to extra work, 10 were extended by MoDOT, two were extended due to weather and one missed the completion date with damages assessed totaling \$3,700.
+Of the road and bridge contracts completed in the first two quarters of fiscal year 2024 that did not meet the original contract date, 10 were extended due to extra work, 21 were extended by MoDOT, four were extended due to weather and five missed the completion date with damages assessed totaling \$132,800.
 The target for this measure is to have at least 80% of projects completed by the original completion date.
 At the end of FY 2023, the average number of all contracts completed by the original completion date was 70%.